mainigautam/instagram_backup_manager/README.md

 - [X] Just Upload Backup Zip and Explore you backup data

 ## Todo:
-- [ ] Adapt New and Old Both Backup Formats
+- [X] Adapt New and Old Both Backup Formats
+- [ ] Add Reactions and External Links to Acutal Instagram Sources
 - [ ] More Reduction in Size and Install Time
+- [ ] Bundle Frontend
 - [ ] Convert to native app

 ## Known Bugs
-- Backups Dated In Year 2021 are not working as Instagram Made Changes in Backup Format (Will Be Fixed Soon)
+- ~~Backups Dated In Year 2021 are not working as Instagram Made Changes in Backup Format (Will Be Fixed Soon)~~
 - ~~The Data with 0 following, followers or posts isn't loading~~
 - Timeline Feature Dosen't works for now
 - Zoomed Post Pics are not supported in mobile view for now